Where you can fly (Points 3 to 9)

 4. Do not fly closer to people than 50m

-This includes people in buildings and transport, including cars, lorries, trains, boats.
+This includes people in buildings and transport, including cars, lorries, trains, and boats.

 You must keep a minimum horizontal distance of 50m between your drone or model aircraft and people.
 This creates a no fly zone around people that goes all the way up to the legal height limit.
 It can help to think of this no fly zone as a cylinder.